 Libraries and Frameworks¶

-There are many libraries available for reading and/or writing maps stored in the TMX map format as well as many development frameworks that include support for TMX maps.
+There are many libraries available for reading and/or writing Tiled maps (either stored in the TMX Map Format or the JSON Map Format) as well as many development frameworks that include support for Tiled maps.
 This list is divided into two sections:

-First list is for developers who plan on implementing their own renderer.
-Second list is for developers already using (or considering) a particular game engine / graphics library who would rather pass on having to write their own tilemap renderer.
+The first list is for developers who plan on implementing their own renderer.
+The second list is for developers already using (or considering) a particular game engine / graphics library who would rather pass on having to write their own tile map renderer.

 Support by Language¶